top of page

 Let's try to state the mystery.
 How can physicists incorporate the constants into the ultimate theory of everything?
 Meaning to say, how can physicists explain these numbers?

-Well, let's think about it.
-Right away, when you're trying to explain something - anything - you have the question whether that thing is fundamental or not.
+To understand this question, let's think about it as follows.
+Whenever you're trying to explain something - anything - you have the question whether that thing is fundamental or not.
 For example, if you're trying to explain water, is water a fundamental element in nature?
 Or is it comprised of other things?
-Some of the ancient philosophers thought water is the basic element in nature everything's made out of water.
+Some of the ancient philosophers thought water is the basic element in nature -that everything is made out of water.
 But now we know that that's not true.
-Water can be broken down into hydrogen, and oxygen.
+Water can be broken down into hydrogen and oxygen.

 The same thing is with the constants.
 We're faced with the question: Are these constants fundamental or not?
 Do they have a deeper cause?
 Is there something else that's deeper than them, that explains them?
 Or are they fundamental?
 Are they uncaused?
 Are they just the basic numbers of reality?